Daniel Wenas: Injury-Plagued Season (2013 - 2014)

-Garuda Bandung (2014–2016)
+Garuda Bandung (2014 - 2016)

-Comeback Season (2014-15)
+Comeback Season (2014 - 2015)

-After missing the whole of 2013–14 season, Wenas signed with a new team Garuda Bandung.
+After missing the whole of 2013 - 2014 season, Daniel Wenas signed with a new team Garuda Bandung.
 He made his debut for Garuda on 3 December 2014 against Pacific Caesar Surabaya scoring 6 points off the bench.
-Later that month, Wenas was selected to Indonesian National Team to compete in 2014 ASEAN University Games at Palembang, Indonesia.
-Wenas helped Indonesia to win the gold medal by defeating Thailand in the gold medal match.
-He scored a career high, 23 points and made 4 out of his 6 3-point attempts to beat Hangtuah Sumsel with the final score of 67–52.
+Later that month, Daniel Wenas was selected to Indonesian National Team to compete in 2014 ASEAN University Games at Palembang, Indonesia.
+Daniel Wenas helped Indonesia to win the gold medal by defeating Thailand in the gold medal match.
+He scored a career high, 23 points and made 4 out of his 63 point attempts to beat Hangtuah Sumsel with the final score of 67 - 52.
 He finished the season averaging 6.3 points, 2.8 rebounds, 1 assist, 0.8 steals and 0.2 block.
 Garuda entered the playoff as the fifth seed and was matchup against the fourth-seeded Aspac Jakarta in the first round.
-Garuda was defeated by Aspac 51–68.
-They then played against Stadium Jakarta in the losing bracket before losing to them 52-58 and thus eliminated from the playoff.
+Garuda was defeated by Aspac 51 - 68.
+They then played against Stadium Jakarta in the losing bracket before losing to them 52 - 58 and thus eliminated from the playoff.

-Transitioning to Indonesian Basketball League (2015-16)
+Transitioning to Indonesian Basketball League (2015 - 2016)

-The 2015–16 season was a transitional season for the Indonesian's professional basketball league as they re-branded themselves back to Indonesian Basketball League.
+The 2015 - 2016 season was a transitional season for the Indonesian's professional basketball league as they re-branded themselves back to Indonesian Basketball League.
 Development Basketball League (DBL) discontinued their management rights of the league.
 PERBASI then appointed Starting5 Sports Entertainment to manage the league and hired Hasan Gozali as the commissioner of the new league.
-It was during this year that Wenas started transitioning from his usual small forward position to playing both guard positions.
-His coach, Fictor Roring occasionally trusted Wenas to run the team offense as their backup point guard behind the veteran, Wendha Wijaya.
-On 29 April 2016, Wenas scored a career high 24 points and career high 6 steals to go along with 8 rebounds and 4 assists.
-With high expectation, Garuda entered the playoffs as the 5th seed with a 22–11 record and were matched up against the 4th seeded Satria Muda Pertamina Jakarta team that was led by Arki Wisnu.
+It was during this year that Daniel Wenas started transitioning from his usual small forward position to playing both guard positions.
+His coach, Fictor Roring occasionally trusted, Daniel Wenas to run the team offense as their backup point guard behind the veteran, Wendha Wijaya.
+On 29 April 2016, Daniel Wenas scored a career high 24 points and career high 6 steals to go along with 8 rebounds and 4 assists.
+With high expectation, Garuda entered the playoffs as the 5th seed with a 22 - 11 record and were matched up against the 4th seeded Satria Muda Pertamina Jakarta team that was led by Arki Wisnu.
 Garuda however was eliminated in two games in a best-of-three format.